creationix/howtonode.org/articles/control-flow-part-ii.markdown

       }, errback);
     }};

 Notice how easy it is to chain the error messages back up to our caller.
-Also this code is much shorter, and easier to read I think.
+Also this code is much shorter, and easier to read.

-The key to making these action is to, instead of creating a promise and returning, you return a function that takes two callbacks and then call them directly when needed;
+The key to making these actions is to, instead of creating a promise and returning, return a function that takes two callbacks and then call them directly when needed.

 ## The Do library ##

 I came up with a small library called `Do` earlier today.
-Actually it's not much, just a single function that does parallel actions much the Combo Library from the last article.
+Actually it's not much, just a single function that does parallel actions much like the Combo Library from the last article.

 ### Implementation ###